 The pseudo-liberal values of the 1990s also weigh down the proceedings.
 Robin is accompanied on his return from the Holy Land by a Moor (Morgan Freeman), who is termed a barbarian by the peasants but proves to be more learned and wise than everyone else.

 Lady Marian (Mary Elizabeth Mastrantonio) greets Robin by kicking him between his legs – this is apparently the film’s shorthand for demonstrating that she is a post-feminist heroine rather than a damsel in distress.
 A witch (Geraldine McEwan) is introduced for a bit of New Age sorcery.
 And, in a plot twist that might have played out on The Jerry Springer Show, Will Scarlett (Christian Slater) reveals that he is actually Robin’s long-unacknowledged half-brother, the product of their father’s infidelity.

 All of this would have been easier to take if Robin Hood himself was played with more charisma, but Kevin Costner delivers his lines in a flat, nasal tone and his physical presence is leaden.
 The only dynamic quality to be found here is in a shot of an arrow piercing through the air.
 This was the film’s most memorable moment, although many also enjoyed Sean Connery’s cameo as King Richard.

 But is it accurate?

 “Shut up, you twit!” is just one of the anachronistic bits of dialogue found in this historical farrago, and the errors and oddities come thick and fast throughout.
 The best that can be said of this film is that it pleased fans of the modern action genre.
-It bewildered admirers of Robin Hood, and Ridley Scott and Russell Crowe should have little difficulty in surpassing it.
+It bewildered admirers of Robin Hood.

 Mark Glancy teaches film history at Queen Mary University of London.
 His books include When Hollywood Loved Britain (Manchester University Press, 1999).